Planning your wedding

 Start your music planning

-Complete information on music choices, approved musicians (including cantors and instrumentalists) for Basilica weddings, and program information can be found in this link: Music Planning Worksheet.
+Complete information on music choices, approved musicians (including cantors and instrumentalists) for Basilica weddings, and program information can be found on the Music Planning Worksheet.

 Please note that all musicians must be selected from the list found in the music planning worksheet.
 Payment for musicians is separate from the Basilica fees and must be received by Campus Ministry 30 days prior to the wedding day.
 Those fees are $250.00 per musician, and will include your organist, cantor, and any other musicians you choose to hire.
 Please note that an organist and cantor are required for Basilica weddings, while other musicians are optional.
-These fees are due one month before your wedding.
-Please mail payments to Jonathan Hehn, 310b Coleman-Morse Center, University of Notre Dame, Notre Dame, IN 46556 no later than 30 days before your wedding.
+Sometimes couples may wish to have guest soloists who are personally connected to the couple sing or play during the liturgy.
+Such guests are welcome to perform one or two pieces during the liturgy, but these must be approved first by your organist during the planning process.
+Musician payments are due one month before your wedding.
+Please mail payments to Jonathan Hehn, 310b Coleman-Morse Center, University of Notre Dame, Notre Dame, IN 46556 no later than 30 days before your wedding, or be in touch directly with your musicians about electronic payments.
 Checks should be made payable to each individual musician.

 All music must be appropriate for sacred liturgical celebration.
 No secular texts or music will be allowed.
 Pre-recorded music or electronic keyboards are not allowed at the Basilica or Log Chapel.
 The Wedding March by Wagner (“Here Comes the Bride”) and Mendelssohn’s Wedding March are not allowed.

-If you have general questions about wedding music which aren't answered here or by your organist, please reach out to the wedding music coordinator, Jonathan Hehn, at firstname.lastname@example.org
+If you have general questions about wedding music that aren't answered here or by your organist, please reach out to the wedding music coordinator, Jonathan Hehn, at firstname.lastname@example.org

 Turn in completed paperwork and completed marriage preparation certificate